leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 http://davmac.org/davpage/linux/async-io.html

 It is possible to open a file (or device) in "non-blocking" mode by using the O_NONBLOCK option in the call to open.
 You can also set non-blocking mode on an already open file using the fcntl call.
 Both of these options are documented in the GNU libc documentation
+>However, it is a general weakness of the technique.
+In general, non-blocking I/O and the event notification mechanisms here will work with sockets and pipes, TTYs, and certain other types of device.

    ### AIO
      In Linux, the real AIO actually is supported only on Disk IO, ( http://lse.sourceforge.net/io/aio.html, (the real kernal aio, but not support socket)